liorshalev01/eyepoint-website/index.md

 > **Air-Gap Protection for Remote Work**
 >
-> We deliver the air-gap security for remote endpoints by ensuring data is only decrypted at the user’s eye level.
+> We deliver the air-gap security for remote endpoints by ensuring data is only decrypted at the eye level.

 ## The Problem